Here we explain Junior ISAs.

 Child Trust Fund v Junior ISA Compared

 Whilst child trust funds were the forerunner, the new Junior ISA with its flexibility to hold a mixture of cash or stocks inside the same ISA.
 This has prompted more interest from both savers and providers alike.
-That said, seek advice first as there is a huge range of Junior ISAs and charges and care should be taken when transferring or converting your child trust fund or old style Junior ISA to a new Junior ISA.
+That said, seek advice first as there is a large range of Junior ISAs and charges and care should be taken when transferring or converting your child trust fund or old style Junior ISA to a new Junior ISA.